GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 the Chrome Web Store.
 You can either:

 - Select **All regions** to display your item to the entire world.
-- Select individual countries to publish to — this is useful for items with a regional focus or relevance.
+- Select individual countries to publish to—this is useful for items with a regional focus or relevance.

 When you publish to the world, your item will be immediately visible to the region(s) you select,